-With poetry by Dommy B, a funky music festival for little ones and four family fun days, Summer at Z-arts offers something for everyone!
-Find out what else is happening this season…
+With poetry by Dommy B, a funky music festival for little ones and four family fun days, Summer 2018 at Z-arts offered something for everyone!
+Find out what else happened over this season…

-In May half-term we’ll be blasting off from Planet Earth to spend the week exploring outer space through drama, movement and dance in Out of this World our holiday activity for ages 6-10.
-And on Wednesday 30 May the whole family can get intergalactic at our free Milky Way Family Fun Day where there’ll be a chance to see the night sky brought to life in the Daresbury StarLab mobile planetarium!
+In May half-term we blasted off from Planet Earth to spend the week exploring outer space through drama, movement and dance in Out of this World our holiday activity for ages 6-10.
+And the whole family could get intergalactic at our free Milky Way Family Fun Day where there was a chance to see the night sky brought to life in the Daresbury StarLab mobile planetarium!

-As we roll into June you’ll have to check your oxygen, adjust your space suit and buckle up for the biggest mission of your life!
-Following five-star rave reviews, Oxford Playhouse’s One Small Step comes to Z-arts on Saturday 2 June for a fast, full-throttled trip to the moon.
+As we rolled into June you needed to check your oxygen, adjust your space suit and buckle up for the biggest mission of your life!
+Following five-star rave reviews, Oxford Playhouse’s One Small Step came to Z-arts for a fast, full-throttled trip to the moon.

-On Saturday 23 June we’ll be at Manchester Central Library for The Ministry of Lost & Found.
-An immersive adventure for the whole family, The Ministry of Lost & Found is full of strange and wonderful characters who you can meet and help in their search for something special.
-Lose yourself within the walls of Central Library as you make, play, and find adventures!
+We were also at Manchester Central Library for The Ministry of Lost & Found.
+An immersive adventure for the whole family, The Ministry of Lost & Found was full of strange and wonderful characters who you can meet and help in their search for something special.
+Families lost themselves within the walls of Central Library as they made, played, and foundadventures!

-On Sunday 17 June we’ll be flying back down to earth with Tidy Up.
-A vibrant, upbeat, and interactive dance show for ages 3 upwards, Tidy Up explores order, chaos, and how amazing it is to embrace both!
+We then flew back down to earth with Tidy Up.
+A vibrant, upbeat, and interactive dance show for ages 3 upwards, Tidy Up explored order, chaos, and how amazing it is to embrace both!
 This joyful, silly and larger than life dance show is a stimulating, interactive journey infused with colour and laughter.
-There will be a relaxed performance of Tidy Up at midday on Sunday 17 June as well as a Z-access Family Fun Day, designed especially for families with disabilities or additional needs.
+There was a relaxed performance of Tidy Up as well as a Z-access Family Fun Day, designed especially for families with disabilities or additional needs.

-Time to get those vocal chords warmed up!
-Tiny voices and their grown-ups can welcome in World Music Day on Thursday 21 June with a music session and sing song with Z-arts’ resident musician and Z-arts’ Youth Music Coordinator Tsana.
+Then it was time to get those vocal chords warmed up!
+Tiny voices and their grown-ups welcomed in World Music Day with a music session and sing song with Z-arts’ resident musician and Youth Music Coordinator Tsana.

-And the grooving continues on Saturday 30 June with Artful Playground’s Minifest at Z-arts.
+And the grooving continued with Artful Playground’s Minifest at Z-arts.
 An immersive musical experience for children aged 2-9 and their families, Minifest has original songs written to stimulate young imaginations and get the whole family up and moving.
-Expect a whole host of musical styles ranging from rock ‘n’ roll, to gypsy jazz and rap.
-The fun doesn’t stop there as there will also be a family fun day at Z-arts for all ages on the same day.
-So, bring your mini ones, get some festival vibes and do the steam train conga ‘till you drop!
+Audiences were treated to a whole host of musical styles ranging from rock ‘n’ roll, to gypsy jazz and rap.
+The fun didn’t stop there as there was also be a family fun day at Z-arts for all ages on the same day.
+There were giggles aplenty as families soaked up some festival vibes and did the steam train conga ‘till they dropped!

-There’ll be giggles aplenty as with Comedy Club 4 Kids on Saturday 14 July presenting the best stand-ups and sketch acts from the international circuit for children aged 6+ and their families… without the rude bits!
-It’s just like a normal comedy club, but it’s on in the day, kids are allowed in, and thus there is a higher than usual chance of heckles like “why is that your face!?”
+Comedy Club 4 Kids presented the best stand-ups and sketch acts from the international circuit for children aged 6+ and their families… without the rude bits!
+It was just like a normal comedy club, but it was on in the day, kids were allowed in, and there was a higher than usual chance of heckles like “why is that your face!?”

-Hulme is the place to be this July!
-On Saturday 21 July join us as we head to Hulme Community Garden Centre for food, music, craft stalls aplenty, and frolicking among the flowers.
-There’ll be activities for kids all afternoon and a bar for the grown ups!
-The following week on Saturday 28 July we’ll be back at Z-arts for a jam-packed Hulme is Where the Art is Fun Day full of accessible arts and crafts activities to inspire, entertain and engage!
-You can even finish off the day with a performance of the hilarious and surreal Climb That Tree by the award-winning songwriter David Gibb.
+Hulme Is Where The Art Is returned in July.
+Z-arts headed to Hulme Community Garden Centre for food, music, craft stalls, and frolicking among the flowers.
+There were activities for kids all afternoon and a bar for the grown ups!
+The following week we were back at Z-arts for a jam-packed Hulme is Where the Art is Fun Day full of accessible arts and crafts activities to inspire, entertain and engage!
+Families could finish off the day with a performance of the hilarious and surreal Climb That Tree by the award-winning songwriter David Gibb.

-School may be out for Summer, but Z-arts certainly isn’t!
-Become a ‘green’ conscious superhero with Captain Planet (Monday 23 – Friday 27 July) for ages 6-10.
-Over the course of the week try different arts activities that are themed to the environment, from upcycling to natural pigment painting.
-Those that attend the whole week can even gain their very own Carbon Literacy certificate!
+School may have been out for Summer, but Z-arts certainly wasn’t!
+Children became ‘green’ conscious superheroes with Captain Planet for ages 6-10.
+Over the course of the week they tried different arts activities that were themed to the environment, from upcycling to natural pigment painting.
+Those that attend the whole week even gained their very own Carbon Literacy certificate!

 And if you’ve always thought drama was all about clowning around, this time you’re right.
-The Circus is Coming to Town on Monday 23 July – Saturday 4 August.
-A fun and colourful week of activities for ages 11+, work with professional performers from the world of mime, street theatre and circus to perfect your skills and perform unusual theatre in an unusual space.
+The Circus is Coming to Town was a fun and colourful week of activities for ages 11+, working with professional performers from the world of mime, street theatre and circus.
+Young people learnt new skills and performed a public show at the end of the week.

-August will also see the return of Z-arts’ Creative Picnics (Monday 20, Wednesday 22, Friday 24 August), fun-filled mornings of creative activity centred on the theme of hedgehogs, with different sessions featuring music, dance, and crafts.
+August will also see the return of Z-arts’ Creative Picnics, fun-filled mornings of creative activity centred on the theme of hedgehogs, with different sessions featuring music, dance, and crafts.
 Afterwards, you can join Z-arts for a relaxing lunch either at Z-arts or at Hulme Park (weather permitting!)